BioDepot/BioDepot-workflow-builder/README.md

 3\.
 Click on the Inputs Tab.
 Under the big white text box there is a set of data entry boxes followed by an add button (file icon with plus sign) and a delete button (file icon with x sign) which should be inactive.
 Enter 'OutputDir' in the 'Name' box and then click on the add button.
 The new entry should be visible in the text box.
 To edit an entry if there is a mistake, click on the entry in the text box.
 The boxes at the bottom will be filled with the values from the entry and can be edited and saved by clicking the add button.
 The delete button should become active and allow you to delete the entry.

-What we have done is defined 'outputDir' as an input.
+What we have done is defined 'OutputDir' as an input.
 This is because the fastq download widget outputs the output directory upon finishing and we want to be able to receive that signal.
-However we also want to be able to use that information by passing it to our script.
+However, we also want to be able to use that information by passing it to our script.
 We will do this in the next step.

 4\.
 Click on the Parameters tab.
 Do the following:

 - Create an entry for 'OutputDir' by putting "OutputDir" in the 'name' text box, choosing 'file' from the 'Type' text box, checking the 'flag' box, entering *-d* followed by a space as the value, and pressing 'enter'.
-Check the 'label' checkbox, and enter "fastq directory:" into the 'label' text box.
+Check the 'label' checkbox and enter "fastq directory:" into the 'label' text box.
 Then press the 'add' button.

 - Create an entry for 'quality' by putting "quality" in the 'name' text box, choosing 'int' from the 'Type' box, checking the 'flag' checkbox, and entering *-q* followed by a space, as the value for the flag.
 Enter "Mininum quality" in the label box.
 Enter "10" in the 'default' box.
 Then press the 'add' button.

 - Create an entry for 'minLength' by putting "minLength" in the 'name' text box, choosing 'int' from the 'Type' box, checking the 'flag' checkbox, and entering *-m* followed by a space, as the value for the flag.
 Enter "Mininum read length" in the label box.
 Enter "50" in the 'default' box.
 Then press the 'add' button.

-- Modify the the 'inputFile' entry by clicking on the inputFile entry.
+- Modify the 'inputFile' entry by clicking on the inputFile entry.
 Then at the bottom uncheck the 'Argument' box.
 Check the 'flag' checkbox and enter a single space for the value of the flag.
 Click on the 'save' button (file icon with plus sign).

 We have now created three new entry forms.
-One for 'outputDir', which is where the fastq file reside, one for the minimum quality of the reads, and one for the minimum read length.
+One for 'OutputDir', which is where the fastq file reside, one for the minimum quality of the reads, and one for the minimum read length.
 We also changed the 'inputFile' entry (which is the python script) to have a blank flag instead of being an argument.
 Bwb will place all parameters after the command in the order in which they appear in the list.
 However, arguments will be placed after all flags.
 The bare command is visible in the Command tab and is simply 'python'.

-So with our changes the widget will execute:
+So, with our changes the widget will execute:

 ```
 python <blank flag><scriptName> -d <outputDir> -q <quality> -m <minLength>